bugladen/NadekoBot/commandlist.md

 `.adddon`, `.donadd`  |  Add a donator to the database.
 `.videocall`  |  Creates a private <http://www.appear.in> video call link for you and other mentioned people.
 The link is sent to mentioned people via a private message.
-`.announce`  |  Sends a message to all servers' general channel bot is connected to.**Owner Only!** |  .announce Useless spam
+`.announce`  |  Sends a message to all servers' general channel bot is connected to.**Owner Only!** |  .announce Useless spam `.whoplays`  |  Shows a list of users who are playing the specified game

 ### Help
 Command and aliases | Description | Usage